-The largest shopping centre in Lincolnshire, Freshney Place is expanding in Grimsby to incorporate new retail space for Primark, which is quadrupling the size of its current store.
-Additionally, retail chains, such as Office and Pandora have chosen to have a base in the centre.
+The largest shopping centre in Lincolnshire, Freshney Place.
 For a more boutique shopping experience, Abbeygate in Grimsby and Seaview Street in Cleethorpes offer quality branded fashion choices and a thriving cafe culture.

 Humberside Airport is a short 20 minute drive away, connecting North East Lincolnshire to the rest of the world.
 There are three flights a day, seven days a week between the airport and Schiphol, Amsterdam, and it also boasts the UK’s second largest helicopter hub, with three of the largest helicopter operators in Europe basing their operations there.
 One operator alone already sees around 1,000 helicopter flights a month carry workers to and from the North Sea offshore gas platforms.
 A further hotel is planned to be built at the airport.